datacarpentry/r-raster-vector-geospatial/README.md

 # NEON-R-spatial-raster
-NEON and Data Carpentry lesson for Raster spatial data
+Lessons on using raster data in R, created through a collaboration between Data Carpentry and NEON.